I always select "Create your own character", so I can't give any advice about the preset characters.

 The Gray Fields of Frotzen

 There are three scarecrows in this area, but only the third one you find actually scares the corbies (they squawk with "fear", "terror", or "anxiety", as opposed to "anger", "rage", or "fury").
 When you find it, turn the dial on the hurdy-gurdy to the eye and turn the crank to the right.
-Note the color of the rags on this scarecrow in the room description (mauve, puce, or lavender).
+Now that your color vision has been improved, note the color of the rags on this scarecrow in the room description -- mauve, puce, or lavender.

-Make your way to the Fields location where "a flock of corbies is circling a point on the ground," where you previously couldn't pass by the corbies.
-Now that you are carrying something of the color that scares them, you will be able to pass by into the Gray Grotto.
+Make your way to the Fields location where "corbies are circling a point on the ground," where you previously couldn't pass them.
+Now that you are carrying something of the color that scares them (have you noticed that they are now always screeching with fear, anxiety, or terror?), you will be able to pass by into the Gray Grotto.
 Examine the rosebush and take the compass rose.
-Leave the Fields towards the west and go to the Intersection.
+Leave the Grotto.
+Make your way to the western exit of the Fields of Frotzen, to the Intersection.
 You can now drop the key.

 For Your Amusement: